Home

 From: OED Online, SECOND EDITION, 1989

-Documents and databases represent two extremes in the aims and methods of electronic commerce.
-At the one extreme we have electronic documents which are fixed in content and format, are individual distinct entities, can be displayed using software from different suppliers, are expected to last for years and outlive the software which created them.
-At the other extreme a database has content which changes, can be displayed in different ways, may only be of value for minutes or months and may depend on one version of database software.
+Documents and databases represent two views of data in a computer system.
+Electronic documents are fixed in content and format, are individual distinct entities, can be displayed using software from different suppliers, are expected to last for years and outlive the software which created them.
+Database have content which changes, can be displayed in different ways, may only be of value for minutes or months and may depend on one version of database software.
 This is not to say that all documents are fixed and all databases fluid, but is a useful generalization.

 XML The Answer?